Self-esteem. It’s a sensitive topic that, in an instant, could have you putting yourself into one of two camps…

 Here are some weighty questions for you:

-- How ready are you to take a deep breath and a courageous step towards facing up to more of the reality in your life?
+- How prepared are you to take a deep breath and a courageous step towards facing up to more of the reality in your life?

 - How will you feel when you’ve faced up to a difficult situation?

-- What one step would be a good next step for you in confronting something that needs confronting—in order for you to feel better about you?
+- What one step would be a good next step for you in confronting something that needs to be confronted—in order for you to feel better about you?

 It’s OK, in fact it’s probably even a good idea, for you to start with a small, less important issue.